Business & Society Institute Teaching

 Professor Peter Roberts

-This experiential course which is part of Philanthropy Lab National Network introduces undergraduate students to the role of philanthropy in solving public problems, particularly with regard to inequality and urban development in Atlanta.
-Students put learning into action by making $50K-$75K in philanthropic grant investments in Atlanta area nonprofit organizations working to tackle inequity.
+This experiential course, which is part of Philanthropy Lab National Network, introduces undergraduate students to the role of philanthropy in solving public problems, particularly with regard to inequity in Atlanta.
+Students put learning into action by making $100K in philanthropic grant investments in Atlanta area nonprofit organizations working to tackle inequity.

 Brian Goebel